Ethylene glycol: Hydrate inhibition

-Applications
+Precursor to other chemicals

 Minor uses of ethylene glycol include the manufacture of capacitors, as a chemical intermediate in the manufacture of 1,4-dioxane, as an additive to prevent corrosion in liquid cooling systems for personal computers, and inside the lens devices of cathode-ray tube type of rear projection televisions.
-Ethylene glycol is also used in the manufacture of some vaccines, but it is not itself present in these injections.
+Ethylene glycol is also used in the manufacture of some vaccines, but it is not present in these injections.
 It is used as a minor (1–2%) ingredient in shoe polish and also in some inks and dyes.
-Ethylene glycol has seen some use as a rot and fungal treatment for wood, both as a preventative and a treatment after the fact.
+Ethylene glycol has seen some use as a rot and fungal treatment for wood, both as a preventative and a treatment after damage.
 It has been used in a few cases to treat partially rotted wooden objects to be displayed in museums.
-It is one of only a few treatments that are successful in dealing with rot in wooden boats, and is relatively cheap.
+It is one of only a few treatments that are successful in dealing with rot in wooden boats and is relatively cheap.
 Ethylene glycol may also be one of the minor ingredients in screen cleaning solutions, along with the main ingredient isopropyl alcohol.
 Ethylene glycol is commonly used as a preservative for biological specimens, especially in secondary schools during dissection as a safer alternative to formaldehyde.
 It is also used as part of the water-based hydraulic fluid used to control subsea oil and gas production equipment.

-Ethylene glycol is used as a protecting group in organic synthesis to protect carbonyl compounds such as ketones and aldehydes.
+Organic building block

+Although dwarfed by its use as a precursor to polyesters, ethylene glycol is useful in more specialized areas of organic chemistry.

+It serves as a protecting group in organic synthesis for the manipulation of ketones and aldehydes.
+By reacting with the carbonyl to form an acetal product, it reduces the likelihood of nucleophilic attack at that carbonyl carbon.
+After the desired reaction is completed, the carbonyl can be regenerated using acid-catalyzed hydrolysis.
+In one example, isophorone was protected using ethylene glycol:

+The glycol-derived dioxalane of ethyl acetoacetate is a commercial fragrance fructone.

+Market overview

+Ethylene glycol plays a crucial role in several major industries, particularly in the production of polyester fibers, resins, and automotive coolants.
+Market research indicates continued global demand driven by industrial expansion, polymer manufacturing, and advancements in chemical processing technologies.
+According to a report by Consegic Business Intelligence, ongoing innovations and capacity developments are shaping the ethylene glycol market worldwide.

+Miscellaneous chemical reactions

-Silicon dioxide reacts in heated reflux under dinitrogen with ethylene glycol and an alkali metal base to produce highly reactive, pentacoordinate silicates which provide access to a wide variety of new silicon compounds.
-The silicates are essentially insoluble in all polar solvents except methanol.
+Silicon dioxide dissolves slowly in hot ethylene glycol in the presence of alkali metal base to produce silicates.

-It also can be used in vaccine manufacture or as a formaldehyde substitute when preserving biological specimens.

-Chemical reactions

-Ethylene glycol is used as a protecting group for carbonyl groups in organic synthesis.
-Treating a ketone or aldehyde with ethylene glycol in the presence of an acid catalyst (e.g., p-toluenesulfonic acid; BF3·Et2O) gives the corresponding a 1,3-dioxolane, which is resistant to bases and other nucleophiles.
-The 1,3-dioxolane protecting group can thereafter be removed by further acid hydrolysis.
-In this example, isophorone was protected using ethylene glycol with p-toluenesulfonic acid in moderate yield.
-Water was removed by azeotropic distillation to shift the equilibrium to the right.